Heyoub/scrubah.pii/docs/STRICT_MODE.md

 ## Verification

-Run `npm run lint:strict` to verify HIPAA-critical modules have no `any` leakage.
+Run `pnpm run lint:strict` to verify HIPAA-critical modules have no `any` leakage.
-Run `npm run build` to verify the full project compiles.
+Run `pnpm run build` to verify the full project compiles.